mauroseb/mauroseb.github.io/_posts/2021-04-22-ocs-external-via-cli.md

 ### Final Thoughts

-When I create the JSON file a single MON/MGR IP is passed to the python script however the operator will take care from there to inspect the external Cluster and populate the 3 MONs and thus getting rid of the potential SPOC between OCP and Ceph.
+When I create the JSON file a single MON/MGR IP is passed to the python script however the operator will take care from there to inspect the external Cluster and populate the 3 MONs and thus getting rid of the potential SPOC between OCP and Ceph as we can see below.

+{% highlight bash %}
+$ oc get cm rook-ceph-mon-endpoints -o yaml
+apiVersion: v1
+data:
+  csi-cluster-config-json: '[{"clusterID":"openshift-storage","monitors":["192.168.122.11:6789","192.168.122.12:6789","192.168.122.13:6789"]}]'
+  data: ice-extceph-01=192.168.122.11:6789,ice-extceph-02=192.168.122.12:6789,ice-extceph-03=192.168.122.13:6789
+  mapping: '{"node":{}}'
+  maxMonId: "-1"
+kind: ConfigMap
+metadata:
+  creationTimestamp: "2021-03-05T02:28:48Z"
+  managedFields:
+  - apiVersion: v1
+...
+{% endhighlight %}

-Moreover in case we add, replace or remove a MON, the operator will take care of updating the internal information automatically.
+Moreover in case we add, replace or remove a MON, the operator will take care of updating the internal resources automatically.

 ### References